 - Visa fee payment confirmation receipt

-- Bank statement for at least three years showing that you have enough assets to pay for the first year (could be of parent or guardian)
+- Bank statement for at least three years showing sufficient assets to cover the first year of study (can be of parent or guardian)

-- Score sheet of exams like TOEFL or IELTS as ELP proofs along with either ACT or SAT for UG admissions or GMAT or GRE for PG admissions
+- Score sheets of TOEFL or IELTS as English proficiency proof, along with SAT or ACT for UG admissions or GMAT or GRE for PG admissions

-- Financial Documents are required to show financial strength to support education in the USA
+- Financial documents to demonstrate ability to support education costs in the USA

 Also Check: US Student Visa Requirements

-Harvard also provides net price calculator to estimate the financial aid package you might receive, helping to understand potential costs and aid, to access Click here
+Harvard also provides a net price calculator to estimate the financial aid package you may receive.
+Click here to access it.

 |---|---|---|---|